 Settle in—it’s story time!
 Enjoy a softly read short story, poem, or essay read aloud by an Adult & Teen Services librarian.

-The Virtual Read-Aloud program is designed to celebrate classic stories and traditional storytelling.
+The Virtual Read-Aloud program was designed to celebrate classic stories and traditional storytelling.
 These short form “audiobooks” offer listeners the chance to enjoy a quick, accessible narrative that combines literature with ambient sounds and seasonally-relevant elements.
 Sit back, relax, and immerse yourself in a narrative that has been carefully selected just for patrons’ pleasure.

-A new read-aloud will be published every month on the Virtual Read-Aloud Vimeo channel, so keep an eye out for new titles!
-Material selected for these read-alouds are in the public domain and are typically sourced from Project Gutenberg, so that listeners can read along if they would like.
+Materials selected for these read-alouds are in the public domain and are typically sourced from Project Gutenberg, so that listeners can read along if they would like.

 Thank you to the Friends of the Bloomfield Township Public Library for sponsoring the closed captioning of this video.